sanity/quickml/README.md

 First, we'll create some data.
 Let's say we know someone's height, weight, and gender, and we want to create a decision tree that tells us whether they are underweight, healthy, or overweight.
 Each "instance" is a training example.  `"height", 55` is an "attribute" of the instance, and "overweight", "healthy", and "underweight" are all "classifications".
-Attributes.create() is a helper method that makes it easier to create Instances.
+Attributes.create() is some syntactic sugar that makes it easier to create Instances (although its easy even without it).

 ```java
 	import com.moboscope.quickdt.*;